The Best Clean, Natural & Non-Toxic Shampoo

 Cost: $30

-My Take: This shampoo & conditioner set is actually really impressive – it’s eco-friendly and does a great job at cleansing and moisturizing my hair, leaving it bouncy, shiny and soft.
-This is one of my favorites!
+Why I Love This Shampoo: This shampoo & conditioner set is really impressive – it’s eco-friendly and does a great job at cleansing and moisturizing my hair, leaving it bouncy, shiny and soft.
+This is one of my favorites, and the conditioner is the perfect consistency!

 From the Plaine Products website: This Shampoo will gently cleanse your hair with a luxurious lather.
 The vegan ingredients restore essential nutrients, add hydration, and enhance your hair’s texture.
 Bonus that you can join the subscription- you’ll get new haircare in the mail and you can send back your empties!